Coronavirus: Creches will not ask parents for fees after deal with State

 The landmark package will also see childcare providers given funding equivalent to 15 per cent of their staff costs to pay for other expenses, including rent, utility bills and loan repayments, where applicable.

-For childcare workers who make less than the €350 a week which is now available under the enhanced package of Covid-19 benefits, the Department will make a further top-up payment so they are not disadvantaged by staying in work.
+For childcare workers who make less than the €350 a week which is now available under the enhanced package of Covid-19 benefits, the Department will make a further top-up payment so they are not disadvantaged by staying in their job.

 While childcare workers will not be actively engaged in work during this period, as creches will remain closed, they will be expected to undertake continuous professional development and employers will be expected to focus on administration tasks.

-The future of the childcare sector had been imperilled especially by the Covid-19 outbreak, as while it was forced to close alongside state educational providers like schools and colleges, its employees are paid privately.
+The future of the childcare sector had been imperilled especially by the Covid-19 outbreak.
+While it was forced to close alongside State educational providers like schools and colleges, its employees are paid privately.
 Many creches faced an enormous shortfall every month, with an estimated €12 million per month usually generated by fee income from parents across the sector likely to disappear.